-The securities lent under agreements to repurchase represent the transferred financial assets that are not entirely derecognised.
+The securities pledged under repurchased agreements represent the transferred financial assets that are not derecognised in their entirety.
 The securities lent or sold under agreements to repurchase are transferred to a third party and the Bank receives cash in exchange.
 These financial assets may be repledged or resold by counterparties in the absence of default by the Bank, but the counterparty has an obligation to return the securities at the maturity of the contract.
 The Bank has determined that it retains substantially all the risks and rewards of these securities and therefore has not derecognised them.
 Because the Bank sells the contractual rights to the cash flows of the securities it does not have the ability to use the transferred assets during the term of the agreement.